top of page

 Rev. Charlotte Cramer

 Rev. Charlotte is an ordained Interfaith Minister and Chaplain with her Master of Divinity from Starr King School for the Ministry, a Certificate in Chaplaincy from The Chaplaincy Institute, and four units of Clinical Pastoral Education from The Shaw Chaplaincy Institute.
-She works as a street minister with The Street Chaplaincy in San Rafael, Marin County, CA, providing spiritual care for the many unhoused folks currently living in the city.
-Rev. Charlotte also works in Marin County Jail, providing direct spiritual care to inmates (with a list of at least 10-16 clients) and leads weekly tarot card reading group sessions.
-Prior to this work, Rev. Charlotte worked in family ministries for a UU congregation, lived in and managed a retreat center in Costa Rica, and lived in a spiritual community in Nevada City, CA. Rev. Charlotte has been studying, both personally and academically, inter-spiritual mystical experience, deep listening, non-ordinary states of consciousness and death/dying for over 5 years.
-She has a deep passion for spirituality, caring for the human soul, and for her calling as a street minister.
-Rev. Charlotte lives in San Anselmo, CA, with her little puppy dog, Willie, and spends her free time in nature, practicing jiu jitsu, and going to ecstatic dance.
+She is the Founder and Executive Director of Temple of the Forgotten, as well as a street chaplain in Portland, OR, providing interfaith spiritual care for the unhoused in the city.
+Rev. Charlotte has volunteered in Marin County Jail, providing direct spiritual care to inmates, and will be doing the same in the Multnomah County Jail in Portland.
+Rev. Charlotte is a frequent guest preacher, and leads workshops on topics such as homelessness, addiction and deep listening.
+Rev. Charlotte lives in Portland, OR, with her little puppy dog, Willie, and spends her free time hiking, practicing jiu jitsu, and going camping.

 bottom of page